aaron1138/Voxel-Stack-Blender/README.md

 We start with Z-axis blending built upon generating a grayscale gradient of the current working layer with the layer(s) below using a Euclidean distance map and masking operations.
 Next is usually applying one of the non-linear grayscale LUTs to combat the logarithmic and strongly thresholded nature of voxel growth along the Z axis.
 Then XY blending operations and additional LUT operation stacking are available for smoothing along the XY layer plane.
 Resizing is also available for multi-sampling approaches, however the current version will not merge layers along the Z axis.
 Prior efforts focused on Z-axis stack merging and sampling for resolution enhancement and height blending.
 The Euclidean distance gradient has proven much faster, smoother output, and better at retaining detail than direct layer stacking / sampling / blending.

 The Python source here was primarily composed by LLMs / Generative AI based on the algorithm and general math concepts described by the "author".
-Yeah, this is all vibe coded, but I knew the math of what I wanted it to do, so that counts, right?
+Yeah, this is all vibe code, but I knew the math of what I wanted it to do, so that counts, right?

 ### 🛠️ Installation
 Prerequisites: Python 3.8 or newer

 Clone the repository to your local machine:
 `git clone https://github.com/aaron1138/Voxel-Stack-Blender.git`
 `cd Voxel-Stack-Blender`

 Create a Python virtual environment and activate it:
 `python -m venv venv`

 On Windows:
 `.\venv\Scripts\activate`
 On macOS/Linux:
 `source venv/bin/activate`

 Install the required dependencies:
 `pip install -r requirements.txt`